 Consequences of Believing in Similar Myths

 The system will either be inconvenient and users will simply leave quickly.
-Or they won’t understand the rules of use at all, because the training that will be necessary is so long and long that it will demotivate people and they will go to much easier competitors.
+Or they won’t understand the rules of use at all, because the training that will be necessary is so long that it will demotivate people and they will go to much easier competitors.
 That is, if the product is not adapted to the behavioral characteristics of people, to their habits, to how they would like to use all this, then the probability of failure is 100%.
 Look at this image below - your customer is that little kid watching those cute fluffy asses rotating in a random direction :)

 What is often ignored before starting UI/UX design

-Too many companies do not have real product experience in creating a product and launching it on the market and bringing it to a successful state, designing an interface for reasons of component usage standards as recommended, plus their own vision of convenience.
+Too many companies do not have real product experience in creating a product, launching it on the market, and bringing it to a successful state, designing an interface for reasons of component usage standards as recommended, plus their own vision of convenience.

-This is wrong because the SaaS UI design of the interface should not be focused on your own tastes and not on your own concepts of convenience, but on the audience who should use this product later.
-Most designers and analysts are aware of the existence of standard components and some kind of classic interface solutions.
-They create a beautiful, but ineffective and inapplicable interface in this business because they ignore the following:
+This is wrong because the SaaS UI design of the interface should not be focused on your own tastes and not on your own concepts of convenience but on the audience who should use this product later.
+Most designers and analysts know the existence of standard components and some classic interface solutions.
+They create a beautiful but ineffective and inapplicable interface in this business because they ignore the following: